Validation of international school certificates

 FAQs

-Please do not send any documents by post without prior consultation (by phone or email) with the competent official.
+Please do not send any documents by post without prior consultation (by telephone or e-mail) with the responsible administrator.

-Validation is only considered to be completed when you have passed all supplementary examinations and the certificate (school-leaving certificate) has been certified.
+Nostrification is only considered complete once all supplementary examinations have been passed and the certificate (final certificate) has been issued.

-Under Article 75 of the School Education Act, validated certificates grant the holder the same rights as the certificates to which they are deemed equivalent.
+In accordance with § 75 of the Austrian School Teaching Act, nostrified certificates grant the same entitlements as certificates with which they are equated.

 No; applications are processed in the order in which they are received.